openwisp/openwisp-firmware-upgrader/docs/user/persistent-mass-upgrades.rst

 ------------------------------

-A pending operation is still active, so it can be cancelled the same way as an in-progress one — from the admin cancel button or the REST cancel endpoint.
+A pending operation is still active, so it can be cancelled the same way as an in-progress one, from the admin cancel button or the REST cancel endpoint.
 Cancelling stops the retry loop and moves the operation to ``cancelled``.
 A pending operation cannot be *deleted* until it reaches a terminal state (see :ref:`deleting_upgrade_operations`).